 13 Creepy Facts You Didn’t Know About Canada

 From the screaming tunnel of Niagara Falls to the phantoms of Old Montreal, the Great White North has more than its share of spooky lore and legends.
-To get you into the Halloween spirit—and bring you out in goosebumps—we've rounded up 13 scary things you didn't know about Canada.

 You’ve heard the tales of curious travellers flocking to Scotland in the hopes of catching a glimpse of the famous Loch Ness Monster.
 But did you know that Nessie isn’t the only sea monster mystery worthy of attention?
 Turns out, Scotland’s elusive serpent has plenty of Canadian competition.
 Native Canadian legends and current day believers speak of lake monsters playing hide and seek in British Columbia (Lake Okanagan’s Ogopogo), Manitoba (Lake Manitoba’s Manipogo) and Quebec (Lake Champlain’s Champie and Lake Memphremagog’s Memphre).